gpbl/isomorphic500/README.md

 A starting template for building a single page web application using React and Express.

-**Features**
+### Features

-* React components are rendered server side on first load [1]
+* React components are rendered server side on first load, then mounted on browser
-* Support of webpack hot reload (see [react-hot-loader](https://github.com/gaearon/react-hot-loader))
+* Development: webpack hot reload (for react components, using [react-hot-loader](https://github.com/gaearon/react-hot-loader)) and livereload (for CSS)
-* Technologies: Gulp, SASS
+* Technologies: Gulp, SASS (with autoprefixer), nodemon

-This architecture is intended as starting point for creating a web app.
-Although I  tried to organize it as much generic as possibile, there are some compromises required to adopt this hybrid react server/client architecture.
-Feel free to contribute and give suggestions :-)

-[1] This means

 ### Directory map